Gillieland Creek Trail

 There are no amenities such as restrooms, waste bins, or benches available on Gillieland Creek Trail.
 Visitors should come prepared with all necessary supplies.

 Safety concerns include 10 road crossings (7 risky) and 2 water crossings.
 Emergency access is low, and the trail is not recommended for night use due to low lighting.
-The surface can be warm in heat.
+The trail also carries a medium heat risk.